Variational Graphical Quantum Error Correction Codes: Quon Graph for Quantum Error Correction Codes

+It encodes one logical qubit by three physical qubits, and corrects one-qubit Pauli $X$ error.
+In the Quon language, we first claim the three-qubit repetition code can be represented by the graph with three discs:

+Where the three discs represent the three qubits, and the arrows attached to the discs indicate the starting points of strings.
+The first string pointed to by the arrow is the first one, and so on.

+The Eq.~\eqref{ap:eq:quon_3_code} can be verified by calculating the amplitude of computational basis states.
+For example, the amplitude of $\ket{000}$ can be calculated by put computational basis states Eq.~\eqref{eq:quon_basis} into the graph:

+By calculating the amplitude under the basis one by one, the equation can be verified.

+The stabilizers of the three-qubit repetition code are $Z_1Z_2$, $Z_2Z_3$, and $Z_1Z_3$.
+The graph naturally captures these stabilizers as the cycles on the boundary.
+Specifically, let $L$ be the cycle on the boundary between the discs $1$ and $3$.
+We define the \textit{cycle operator} $O_L$ acting on the logical state $\ket{+}_L$, by adding pairs of charges on the cycle $L$ nearby the discs $1$ and $3$.
+By diagrammatic operator Eq.~\eqref{eq:quon_pauli}, $O_L=Z_1Z_3$.
+The cycle operator $O_L$ stabilizes the $\ket{+}_L$, namely $O_L\ket{+}_L = \ket{+}_L$, because each edge in the cycle $L$ contains two changes, which will cancel each other as illustrated in Fig.~\ref{fig:quon_3_stabilizers}.

-We take the $[[5,1,3]]$ code as an example.
-It encodes one logical qubit into five physical qubits, and corrects one-qubit arbitary error.
-The $[[5,1,3]]$ code is a stabilizer code \cite{gottesman1997stabilizer} and the code can be fully described by its stabilizer group.
+For the well-known $[[5,1,3]]$ code~\cite{laflamme1996perfect}, it encodes one logical qubit into five physical qubits, and corrects one-qubit arbitrary errors.
+The $[[5,1,3]]$ code is a stabilizer code~\cite{gottesman1997stabilizer} and the code can be fully described by its stabilizer group.
 The stabilizer group of the $[[5,1,3]]$ code has the generators: